isoriano1968/fs-uae-solaris/README.md

 msgfmt sdl2 openal libmpeg2 libmpeg2convert (you can use the libmpeg2 sources within the fs-uae package to build the missing libs)

-which should usually be part of either a package or overlay of your Solaris distribution.
+which should usually be part of either a package or overlay of your Solaris distribution (which in the case of native Solaris 11.4.42 CBE is not the case, you have to source the packages from the respective sites and build yourself).

 # Patches: